eilifb/mpv_config/README.md

 ```powershell
 ./install.ps1
 ```
-You need configure some of the scripts`script-opts` configuration file regardless.
+You need configure some of the scripts`script-opts` configuration files regardless.

 #### Script setup